hsh-elc/moodle-qtype_moopt/doc/developer_handbook.md

 ## AMD Modules

 The JavaScript files below **amd/src/** must be minifed to **amd/build/** after changes of the source files in **amd/src/**, because Moodle will use the minified files rather than the normal source files.
-During development of javascript source files we should set the option "cache javascript" in Moodle to off so Moodle will use the normal source files below **amd/src/** and not the minified files below **amd/build/**.
+During development of javascript source files we should set the option "cache javascript" in Moodle to off so the browser interprets additional source map files for mapping the minified source to the original one.

+[Since version 3.8 Moodle](https://docs.moodle.org/dev/Javascript_Modules#Development_mode_.28Moodle_v3.8_and_above.29) won't deliver the original source files below **amd/src/** to the browser, so minification to **amd/build/** is a must.

 For minification of the AMD Modules, Moodle is using grunt.